pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

     - Open [AllKnownLayouts.ts](https://github.com/pietervdvn/MapComplete/blob/master/Customizations/AllKnownLayouts.ts)
     - Add an import statement, e.g. `import * as yourtheme from "../assets/themes/yourtheme/yourthemes.json";`
     - Add your theme to the `LayoutsList`, by adding a line `new LayoutConfig(yourtheme)`
+ 6) Add some finishing touches, such as a social image.
+See [this blog post](https://www.h3xed.com/web-and-internet/how-to-use-og-image-meta-tag-facebook-reddit) for some hints
- 6) Test your theme: run the project as described [above](../README.md#Dev)
+ 7) Test your theme: run the project as described [above](../README.md#Dev)
- 7) Happy with your theme?
+ 8) Happy with your theme?
 Time to open a Pull Request!
- 8) Thanks a lot for improving MapComplete!
+ 9) Thanks a lot for improving MapComplete!

  The .JSON-format